DouweHorsthuis/NeuroBS_presenation_experiment_logfile_bdf_to_RT/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-There are 2 ways of running the script the first one (Logfile_RT) that is explaned uses the logfiles created by the presenation experiment directly.
+There are 2 ways of running the script the first one (Logfile_RT) that is explained uses the logfiles created by the presenation experiment directly.
 The second one (BDF_RT) uses the BDF files to look at reaction time.
-The first one is a little bit more straight forward, but the second one allows for my variabilty.
+The first one is a little bit more straight forward, but the second one allows for my variability.

 ### Logfile_RT
 This script needs you to define a couple of things, but should be easy to manipulate without needing extra plugins for Matlab